RafalWilinski/express-status-monitor/README.md

 // Set '' to config path to avoid middleware serving the html page (path must be a string not equal to the wanted route) const statusMonitor = require('express-status-monitor')({ path: '' });
-app.use(statusMonitor.middleware); // use the "middleware only" property to manage websockets app.get('/status', auth.connect(basic), statusMonitor.pageRoute); // use the pageRoute property to serve the dashboard html page
+app.use(statusMonitor.middleware); // use the "middleware only" property to manage websockets app.get('/status', basic.check(statusMonitor.pageRoute)); // use the pageRoute property to serve the dashboard html page
 ```

 ## Using module with socket.io in project